 Was life similar to this in Katam's more populated communities?
 Sano's mother had once mentioned that compared to other people, Katamans preferred a quieter lifestyle.
 They spoke in gentler tones, acted with subtler expressions.
 Even their clothes were simpler.
 Of course, all of those started to change after Katam was merged into the Kingdom of Dayung.
 Not only because of the influences from other regions, but also because their simplicity was so easily misconstrued as meekness, and therefore, cowardice.
 Sano wished he could travel throughout Katam to see what it was really like.

-When they exited through the north-facing wall, they emerged in a sparsely wooded area, with well-worn paths leading to the market and the port.
+When they exited through the north-facing palisade of the settlement, they emerged in a sparsely wooded area with well-worn paths leading to the market and the port.
 The trees were thin and did little to obscure the view towards the harbour.
 There were large vessels docked there, though Sano could only see the tops of them from his vantage point.
 His heart constricted at the sight of the ships.
 He’d only seen ships from afar in the foothills.
 Would he ever get to ride on one?

 A cool breeze brought in the salty scent of the sea.
 Sano followed Anina down the curving path to the entrance of the market, the din becoming louder.